HelmerDenDekker/HelmerDenDekker.github.io/docs/blog/imageresizetx.md

 This is nitpicking, but for the picture-perfectionists:

 System.Drawing: The color-loss is a lot less visible, but pay close attention to the nostril-things of the dragon.
-The black is not black, but there is this huge weird edge halo thing going on.
+This is a chroma-subsampling effect.
+The black is not black, the jpg encoding is ruining it.
+There are several MCU-blocks visible.
 The PNG looks fine, like the original.
 The Webp has some red-loss, but looks fine in details.

-ImageSharp: Same as system.drawing, but a tiny bit better.
+ImageSharp: Same as System.Drawing, but a tiny bit better.
 The PNG looks like the original.
 I really hate the loss of the red in webp.
 The red of the dragon was really red and cool, but it is almost flat here.
 Also do you see how blurry it is.
 The rope is gone!

 Magick.NET: What happened in the JPEG?
 The fireworks was fine, and now...
 The red is gone.
 It is sharper than ImageSharp and System.Drawing.
 The PNG looks great.
 The Webp: Where did the colors go?

-Magicscaler: compare this to the fireworks.
-In the snow-pictures the white is more dominant, it is aan issue.
-All three dragon pictures look okay to me.
+Magicscaler: Compare this to the fireworks.
+There is a bit more white, but all three dragon pictures look okay to me.
+The JPG has its encoding problems with the mcu-edges being visible like all of the jpgs.

 SkiaSharp: It is just not sharp.
+Blurry all over the place.
+On the positive side, the JPG black does not look too bad in this case.

 ### How about them apples?